 In October 2018, certain individuals and trusts filed two separate but similar declaratory judgment actions in the Circuit Court of Palm Beach County, Florida against GrowHealthy Holdings, LLC ("GrowHealthy Holdings") and the Company in connection with the acquisition of substantially all of GrowHealthy Holdings' assets by the Company in early 2018.
 The plaintiffs' declaratory judgment actions sought to force the Company to release Company shares that were to be distributed to the plaintiffs as shareholders of GHH as consideration for the GHH acquisition.
 The plaintiffs originally sought a court order directing that the shares be distributed to them without requiring them to deliver a signed Shareholder Representative Agreement, which was a condition to receiving the shares and required by the acquisition agreements between GrowHealthy Holdings and the Company.
 In January 2019, the Circuit Court of Palm Beach County denied the plaintiffs' motion for injunctive relief, and the plaintiffs signed and delivered the Shareholder Representative Agreements to GrowHealthy Holdings while reserving their rights to continue challenging the need for and enforceability of the Shareholder Representative Agreement.
-The plaintiffs thereafter amended their complaints to seek monetary damages in the aggregate amount of \$22 million plus treble damages.
-On May 21, 2019, the court issued an interlocutory order directing the Company to deliver the share certificates to the plaintiffs, which the Company delivered on June 17, 2019 in accordance with the court's order.
-On December 19, 2019, the Company appealed the court's order directing delivery of the share certificates to the Florida Fourth District Court of Appeal, which appeal was denied per curiam.
+The plaintiffs thereafter amended their complaints to seek monetary damages in the aggregate amount of \$22.0 million plus treble damages.
+On May 21, 2019, the court issued an interlocutory order directing the Company appealed the court's order directing delivery of the share certificates to the Florida Fourth District Court of Appeal, which appeal was denied per curiam.
 On October 21, 2019, the plaintiffs were granted leave by the Circuit Court to amend their complaints in order to add purported claims for civil theft and punitive damages, and on November 22, 2019, the Company moved to dismiss the plaintiffs' amended complaints.
-On May 1, 2020, the court heard arguments on the motions to dismiss, and on June 11, 2020, the court issued a written order granting in part and denying in part the Company's motion to dismiss.
+On May 1,

+2020, the court heard arguments on the motions to dismiss, and on June 11, 2020, the court issued a written order granting in part and denying in part the Company's motion to dismiss.
 Specifically, the order denied the Company's motion to dismiss for lack of jurisdiction and improper venue; however, the court granted the Company's motion to dismiss the plaintiffs' claims for specific performance, conversion and civil theft without prejudice.
 With respect to the claim for conversion and civil theft, the court provided the plaintiffs with leave to amend their respective complaints.
-On July 10, 2020, the plaintiffs filed further amended complaints in each action against the Company including claims for conversion, breach of contract and civil theft including damages in the aggregate amount of \$22 million dollars plus treble damages, and on August 13, 2020, the Company filed a consolidated motion to dismiss such amended complaints.
+On July 10, 2020, the plaintiffs filed further amended complaints in each action against the Company including claims for conversion, breach of contract and civil theft including damages in the aggregate amount of \$22.0 million plus treble damages, and on August 13, 2020, the Company filed a consolidated motion to dismiss such amended complaints.
 On October 26, 2020, the court heard argument on the consolidated motion to dismiss.
 The court denied the motion and entered an order to that effect on October 28, 2020.
-Answers on both actions were filed on November 20, 2020 and the parties will begin discovery.
+Answers on both actions were filed on November 20, 2020 and the parties have commenced discovery.